fedor1984/fedor1984/pages/english.md

 The U+D834 and U+DF21 characters themselves are not significant in Unicode.
 In other words, there is no letter or graphic representation for these characters.
 They are reserved specifically for the compilation of surrogate UTF-16 encoding pairs, and only work together.

-Consider also the “tick” symbol from the UTF-8 encoding section.
+Consider the “tick” symbol from the UTF-8 encoding section.
 In UTF-16, this symbol will be represented as follows:
 ```
 U+2713 	00100111 00010011
 ```
 Please note that the “tick” character in UTF-16 encoding only takes 2 bytes, while in UTF-8 it took 3 bytes to encode.

 In UTF-16 encoding, the byte order may be different.
 This order depends on the processor architecture.
-The symbol of changes 𝌡 can be represented in two versions:
+Symbol of changes 𝌡 can be represented in two versions:
 ```
 D8 34 DF 21	11011000 00110100 11011111 00100001
 34 D8 21 DF	00110100 11011000 00100001 11011111